twood02/webtemplate/wiki/benchmark/benchmark.md

 permalink: /wiki/benchmark/
 ---

-*by:* Samuel Farid and Hamid Reza
+*by:* Samuel Farid, Hamid Reza

-A short description of your post goes here.
+This blog is a step by step tutorial on how to use various AWS services to deploy a web application and how to perform distributed load testing.

 ---
 # Creating an Environment and Deploying a Web Application with AWS Elastic Beanstalk